ugorji/go-common/logging/README.md

 A Logger can be retrieved for any subsystem (target).
 This can be retrieved explicitly by name or implicitly (where we use the package path to infer the subsystem).

+Note that a Logger is only lazily initialized on first use, not on declaration/assignment.
+This ensures that the logging framework is initialized before the first log message is called.

 A Logger can also have a Filter attached to it, which determines whether to send the LogRecord to the Handlers to persist.